Cheespeasa1234/StatsViewer/README.md

     * has a world folder, which has a level.dat folder
     * has write permissions so that a .statsviewer directory can be made

+## Quick Start
+1. Download the jarfile from the releases page
+2. Run the jarfile
+3. Select the directory of a minecraft server
+4. Press "Confirm" to load in the data
+5. Select a user or world to view the information
+6. Press "Exit" to close the program
+7. In future runs, the server will be saved in the "Recent Servers" list

 # The Problem
 This program serves to solve a quite niche problem that I found in the way minecraft servers and minecraft worlds are stored.
 I was making a scoreboard on my server to keep track of how many sticks someone has crafted (something to do with fletchers, don't ask).
 The issue is, when creating the scoreboard, it doesn't automatically populate- instead, the admin needs to check his own stats, and check the stats files of all the users of the server.
 This is slow, annoying, and sometimes inconsistent.

+_TLDR_: I wanted to see the statistics of all the users of my server at a glance, and I didn't want to have to go through the stats files of all the users to do it.
+So I made this program.

 ## Audience
 This is a program that visualizes information that a server admin might want to see at a glance.
 It not only shows statistics, which was the original purpose, but it shows inventory / enderchest content, achievements, world information, and gamerules, all in a nicely organized cross-platform view.
 It is completely standalone, because programs that require installation and ingrain themselves into your system are my pet peeve.
 The only thing the program stores is decompressed .dat files in a new directory in your server files, which makes it easier to debug and to do any other work yourself.